Thiggel/Monotonic-Early-Exit/blogpost.md

       "
    />
    <br />
-   <em><b>Figure 1:</b> The overview of the early exiting framework.</em>
+   <em><b>Figure 4:</b> The classifier-based confidence measure.</em>
    <br />
 </p>

-Even though [...], a challenge with CALM is handling attention between tokens when some have exited earlier than others, requiring individual copying of hidden states.
+Even though CALM aims to make token prediction faster by exiting early, a challenge with CALM is handling attention between tokens when some have exited earlier than others, requiring individual copying of hidden states.
 This slows down the computation.

 #### FREE: Fast and Robust Early Exiting